 leaving the shade of Lakshmi's green dome, walking

-across a filed of white birds and blueberries
+across a field of white birds and blueberries

 we forget the hard thing happened